What is NACURH and how is it structured?

 NACURH Acronyms; NACURH Acronym Guide

 The National Association of College and University Residence Halls, Incorporated, recognizes living on campus as an integral part of the college experience, and therefore strives to be the organization of choice for residence hall leaders by providing comprehensive opportunities and resources for college and university students seeking to create the ultimate residence hall environment and experience.

-NACURH is the leading national organization advocating for the interests and welfare of residence hall students, while also providing opportunities for their personal growth and development.
+NACURH is the leading international organization advocating for the interests and welfare of residence hall students, while also providing opportunities for their personal growth and development.
 It is an organization of students committed to developing leadership, honoring diversity, recognizing achievement, promoting scholarship, as well as stimulating engagement and involvement among students who reside in college and university residence halls.
-Through regional and national programs and services, NACURH provides leadership opportunities for students, shares residence hall programming resources and best practices, and coordinates activities with appropriate professional associations and business partners.
+Through programs and services, NACURH provides leadership opportunities for students, shares residence hall programming resources and best practices, and coordinates activities with appropriate professional associations and business partners.